Ninety percent (90%) of employers are seeking recent graduates with work experience. Get the experience with an INTERNSHIP!

 Complete Academic Department’s Internship Requirements

-- In add to the Internship Program paperwork, academic departments require student interns to complete additional requirements such as weekly journals or a final paper.
+- In addition to the Internship Program paperwork, academic departments require student interns to complete additional requirements such as weekly journals or a final paper.
 Additional requirements vary by academic department.